sablier-labs/docs/docs/concepts/06-glossary.md

 core would require deploying an entirely new set of smart contracts, and would be considered a new version of the Sablier Protocol.

+## DeFi

+Short for Decentralized Finance, which is an ecosystem of financial applications and services built on blockchain networks, primarily Ethereum, that leverage smart contracts to enable trustless, permissionless, and transparent financial transactions without relying on traditional intermediaries like banks or financial institutions.

 ## End Time

 The time when a stream is scheduled to end.